 Wikipedia defines diatomaceous earth: “Diatomaceous earth ( /ˌdaɪ.ətəˌmeɪʃəs ˈɜːrθ/) – also known as D.E., diatomite, or kieselgur/kieselguhr – is a naturally occurring, soft, siliceous sedimentary rock that is easily crumbled into a fine white to off-white powder.”

-The more you pour in the thicker the cake will form.
+The more you pour in, the thicker the cake will form.
 I don’t know, and can’t find information on, what thickness of the filter cake is ideal, so I made it about a 1/4-1/2 inch thick.
-I let the cake settle into a solid form then began adding the carbon wash for filtering before the DE cake dried out.
+I let the cake settle into a solid form and then began adding the carbon wash for filtering before the DE cake dried out.

-Even with the vacuum assist from a large pump the progress was quite slow, it took about 5-minutes to filter 300ml.
-I think this would have worked better if I had used one of the larger Buchner funnels.
-The slow progress was no real problem, but the 1L size would have provided more filter surface area and better flow.
-That was a good lesson learned here and a point to keep in mind.
-Another thing to keep in mind is that the Source Turbo vacuum port can be useful for normal vacuum assisted filtering, but for this kind of heavier work it’s probably not be sufficient.
+The progress was quite slow, even with the vacuum assist from a large pump.
+It took about 5 minutes to filter 300 ml.
+This would have worked better if I had used one of the larger Buchner funnels.
+The slow progress was no real problem, but the 1 L size would have provided more filter surface area and better flow.
+That was a good lesson learned here and a point to remember.

 PROCESSING THE SAMPLES INTO OIL

 The processing plan was simple.
-First, use the Source Turbo (extractcraft.com) to separate the oil and reclaim the ethanol, then pop the oil samples into the vac oven to finish.
-I experienced a small spillage mishap of the polish sample so I evened the samples to 250ml each for processing.
-Each sample ran separately in its own Source Turbo for about 2 hours, then in the vac oven overnight at 92F.
+First, use low-temperature, vacuum-assisted ethanol recovery to separate the oil and reclaim the ethanol, then pop the oil samples into the vacuum oven to finish.
+I experienced a minor spillage mishap of the polish sample, so I evened the samples to 250 ml each for processing.
+Each sample ran separately in its own Source Turbo for about 2 hours, then in the vac oven overnight at 92° F.